Deadline to apply: Position will be open until filled.

 Position Reports to: Director of Communications and Public Affairs

-Compensation and Schedule: This is a full-time salaried position.
-Salary is commensurate with experience and qualifications.
-Generous benefits package.
+Compensation and Schedule: This is a full-time salaried position with generous benefits package.
+Current annual salary range for this position is $40K-$52K based on experience and qualifications.
 Most work will be during business hours, but schedule varies based on activities of the campaign, and will require working evenings and weekends, as needed.

 How to apply: As pdf attachments, please send your resume and a cover letter to jobs [at] changethenypd.org.
 Cover letter should include 2-3 online links to relevant sample work, and contact information for three professional references.
 In the email’s subject line, include the position title: “Digital Communications Associate”.
 The position will be open until filled.
 No phone calls please.
 We appreciate all applicants, but please be advised that we can only respond to those we intend to interview.
 For more information about CPR, please visit our website at www.changethenypd.org